ishivamgaur/Netflix-ai/README.md

 - Embedded the youtube video and make it mute and autoplay and loop infinity

 - Added Poppines Font & installed React-icons for look awesome
+- Made Secondary Container with MoviesList and showing Now Playing Movies
+- Made a movieCard

 # Features